Skip to main content

 Unheard Screams: King Leopold II's Rule Over the Congo was developed by Locomotivah.

 Unheard Screams: King Leopold II's Rule Over the Congo has received mostly positive reviews from players.
-Most players liked this game for its story but disliked it for its gameplay.
+Most players disliked Unheard Screams: King Leopold II's Rule Over the Congo for its gameplay.

 Unheard Screams: King Leopold II's Rule Over the Congo is a single player game.